 While a full foot shorter than Bryan, Deek’s physical presence and imprint on Next Adventure is equally as big.
 Deek has considerably less “hair” on top now, claiming that being bald is his natural cooling system and helps him dodge helmet-hair issues.
-For Deek, this is helpful as ALL of his adventures require protective head gear: whitewater kayaking, mountain biking and downhill skiing.
-Deek’s knack for business finance, forecasting and accounting has strengthened Next Adventure’s staying power and its ability to adapt to evolving industry trends, shifting demographics in Portland, and growing needs from budding outdoor enthusiasts and long-time adventurers in Portland.
+For Deek, this is helpful as ALL of his adventures require protective headgear: whitewater kayaking, mountain biking, and downhill skiing.
+Deek’s knack for business finance, forecasting and accounting have strengthened Next Adventure’s staying power and its ability to adapt to evolving industry trends, shifting demographics in Portland, and growing needs from budding outdoor enthusiasts and long-time adventurers in Portland.

 Looking ahead . . .

 From classes to tours to community events, Next Adventure is an all present voice in the Pacific Northwest outdoor community.
 Deek and Bryan, along with their one of a kind staff truly believe that every person should have the ability to roam through this beautiful land we call our own.
 Since the very beginning 18 years ago, they have stayed true to their customers and independent ways; fighting for the little guy and making sure that the outdoors and all of its treasures were accessible to everyone.
 Deek and Bryan have always been and always will be dreamers and doers.
 Even after 18 years in business, it’s still not unusual to find one or both of them out on the retail floor talking to and helping customers, hauling boats at Summer Splash events or flipping burgers at a disc golf tournament.
 Deek and Bryan continue to personify the values that inspired Next Adventure – values they instill in all of their staff.